toxicity188/BetterHud/.github/ISSUE_TEMPLATE/bug_report.md

 - Server platform(spigot/paper/folia/fabric/etc)

 **Disclaimer**
-I do NOT provide any soultion about that.
+I do NOT provide any solution about that.

-- Using informal laucher such as Feather client
+- Using informal launcher such as Feather client
 - Closed-source plugin/mod such as Optifine and ItemsAdder
 - Usage in hybrid bukkit such as ArcLight